captnSud0/captnSud0/README.md

 # captnSud0

-`Cybersecurity Strategist; still loving shells and code / CTF Afficionado`
+`Cybersecurity Strategist; still loving shells and code / CTF Afficionado lacking the time for it`